 In an effort to keep the Muni system in a state of good repair, an extensive rehabilitation of the Twin Peaks Tunnel is planned.
 Improvements include a full track and infrastructure replacement, upgrades to the fire suppression system at West Portal station, replacement of the tunnel's drainage system, and seismic upgrades to the tunnel's original east entrance (Eureka Valley station).
-Construction is expected to start in summer 2017.

 No upcoming meetings have been posted

 At 100 years old, Twin Peaks Tunnel needs extensive work to its interior to continue to operate safety and reliably for years to come.
 The tunnel's infrastructure, including the tracks, walls and drainage systems, must be maintained in a timely manner to keep up with the demands of the Muni system.
 Twin Peaks Tunnel is currently under a speed restriction, which slows down trains as they travel through.
 Replacing the tracks will lift the speed restriction and allow trains to move faster through the tunnel and speed up travel times.
 Seismic reinforcements will better protect the tunnel's overall structure and stability.
 Construction crews will be working in the tunnel to address the following improvements: